-Section 1.446-3(c)(1) defines a notional principal contract to include interest rate swaps.
+Section 1.446-3(c)(1) defines a notional principal contract to include interest rate swaps and interest rate caps.
 Section 1.446-3(c)(1) also provides, in part, that generally a notional principal contract is a financial instrument that provides for the payment of amounts by one party to another at specified intervals calculated by reference to a specified index upon a notional principal amount in exchange for specified consideration or a promise to pay similar amounts.

-Payments due under an interest rate swap are not interest.
+Payments due under an interest rate swap or interest rate cap are not interest.
 There is no borrowing and, hence, no compensation for use of forbearance of money.
 However, such payments are measured by reference to an interest rate or interest rate index and have a cash flow that would be treated as interest income and would not be excluded under § 856(f) if held or received directly by Company.